robinshi007/cx-tasks/README.md

 ## CxTasks

-A Task/Project management webapp like simplified JIRA
+A Task/Project management webapp like simplified Asana and Trello

 ## Folder Structure